 All participants are required to be in their proper seating positions according to the official scorecards placed on the table.
 Should it happen that the players from the same team are sitting in the same direction in both the open and the closed room, such a match will be scored as 8.00 VP for both teams.
-Master points will not be awarded for such a match.
+Should this occur in a KO match, this specific segment is cancelled.
+Master points will not be awarded for such a match/segment.